logo

 Even if the finished product failed to capture the public's attention, Adams and I had a lot of fun recording his first album.
 In fact, we could hardly believe our good fortune: a "real" recording budget, including travel and meal expenses ... we were like kids in a candy store!
 We worked hard, the days were long, but it wasn't without it's diversions.

-Bryan would frequently entertain Hayward and I with his spot-on "Derek and Clive" impersonations, and we'd all be rolling on the floor, laughing 'til we cried.
+Bryan would frequently entertain me and Hayward with his spot-on "Derek and Clive" impersonations, and we'd be rolling on the floor, laughing 'til we cried.

 One night (November 16, 1979) we took a break from recording and went to see a new young band from England perform for a few hundred fans at Toronto's Danforth Music Hall.
-This new young band was "The Police", and they were amazing!
+It was "The Police", and they were amazing!

 Three or four evenings a week we ate at Le Chaumière, a small French restaurant near our hotel.
 It was a few notches above what we could afford at the time, were it not for A&M picking up the tab!